cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-03-erlang-pg2-failure-semantics.markdown

 set out to figure out exactly what the failure semantics of `pg2` actually are.

+# What is `pg2`?

+`pg2` is a distributed named process group registry, which has replaced the experimental process group registry [`pg`][pg].
+One of the major departures from `pg` is that rather than being able to message a group of processes, `pg2` will only return a process listing, and messaging is left up to the user.
+This drastically simplifies the domain, as the library no longer needs to worry about partial writes to the group, or failed message sends due to processes being located across a partition, before the Erlang distribution protocol determines the node is unreachable and times out the connection.

 # So, how does `pg2` work?

 First, we can register a process group on one node, and see the results